velen2077/megadots/README.md

 ## Features
 - **NixOS** system configuration on mulitple hosts.
 - **Home Manager** user configuration for my user.
-- **Impermanence** with LUKS encrypted btrfs snapshot and rollback.
+- **Optional Impermanence** with LUKS encrypted btrfs snapshot and rollback.
+- **Optional Secure Boot** with lanzaboote, including support for dual boot with Windows.
 - **Flakes** and modular configs.
 - **Disko** for disk partioning and preperation.
 - **Chaotic** inputs for CachyOS kernel.